umarfchy/MaxVpc/README.md

 ### Providing Firewall Access

 To allow TCP connection on a certain port to a `VM` inside a `VPC`, we need to allow the ingress to that port on the firewall.
 The enable the firewall, select the `Firewall` in the `VPC network` option in the menu.
 Click on `CREATE FIREWALL RULE` and provide a name.
 Now select the network.
 The network will be the `VPC` that you want to connect to.
 Select `Targets` as `All instances in the network`.
-Now, provide the source IPv4 range e.g. as the proxy server will try to connect to the db server, this range will be the proxy server's IP or the network in which the server is hosted.
-Now, select the `Specified protocols and ports` radio button, check the `TCP` and type the desired port in the port field e.g. for db server it will be `3306`.
+Now, provide the source IPv4 range e.g. as the proxy server will try to connect to the DB server, this range will be the proxy server's IP or the network in which the server is hosted.
+Now, select the `Specified protocols and ports` radio button, check the `TCP` and type the desired port in the port field e.g. for DB server it will be `3306`.
 Click on the create button to finish up the process.

 The step-by-step process for creating a firewall rule is shown below,